Batanes: Transportation

-The island province of Batanes is accessible by air via the Basco Airport and Itbayat Airport.
-There are 3 flights per week from Manila by SkyJetAir, and from Tuguegarao (Cagayan) by small local airliners (as of January 2013).
-PAL Express flies to Batanes every Monday, Wednesday, and Friday since May 1, 2013.
+The island province of Batanes is accessible by air, via Basco Airport and Itbayat Airport.
+There are daily flights from Manila by Philippine Airlines bound to Basco Airport at Batan Island.
+There are also flights from Tuguegarao City (Cagayan) by Sky Pasada as of 2024.
+These two airlines make Batan Island accessible from the mainland via air travel.
+The other local airlines previously serving Basco Airport have stopped their transport services after the COVID-19 Pandemic.
+As of 2024, PAL Express has flown to Batanes since May 2013.
+Meanwhile, Itbayat, an island Municipality of the province of Batanes, is accessible via Basco Airport.
+There are no direct flights from the mainland to Itbayat.
+Itbayat may also be accessed via ferry boats from Basco.
+Meanwhile, Sabtang, also an island municipality like Itbayat, is accessible via ferry boats from Batan Island, particularly from Ivana Port, a Municipality in the main Island of Batan.

 Values

 The Ivatan people of Batanes are one of the most egalitarian societies in the Philippines.
 The prime motivator of the cultural values of the Ivatans are imbibed in their pre-colonial belief systems of respecting nature and all people.
 The Ivatans, both the older and younger generations, have one of the highest incidences of social acceptance to minority groups in the country.

-The Ivatans also have a high respect for the elderly and the prowess of natural phenomena such as waves, sea breeze, lightning, thunders, earthquakes, and wildlife congregations.
+The Ivatans have a high respect for the elderly and the prowess of natural phenomena such as waves, sea breeze, lightning, thunders, earthquakes, and wildlife congregations.
 Discriminating someone based on skin color, ethnic origin, sexual orientation, gender identity, age, and traditions on nature is unacceptable in Ivatan values.
-Land grabbing is also a grave crime in Ivatan societies, making ancestral domain certification an important part of Ivatan jurisprudence since the enactment of the IPRA Law.
+Land grabbing is a grave crime in Ivatan societies, making ancestral domain certification an important part of Ivatan jurisprudence since the enactment of the IPRA Law.